nautobot/nautobot-app-data-validation-engine/README.md

 ## Documentation

-Full documentation for this App can be found over on the [Nautobot Docs](https://docs.nautobot.com) website:
+Full web-based HTML documentation for this app can be found over on the [Nautobot Docs](https://docs.nautobot.com) website:

-- [User Guide](https://docs.nautobot.com/projects/data-validation/en/latest/user/app_overview/) - Overview, Using the App, Getting Started.
+- [User Guide](https://docs.nautobot.com/projects/data-validation/en/latest/user/app_overview/) - Overview, Getting Started, Using the App.
 - [Administrator Guide](https://docs.nautobot.com/projects/data-validation/en/latest/admin/install/) - How to Install, Configure, Upgrade, or Uninstall the App.
 - [Developer Guide](https://docs.nautobot.com/projects/data-validation/en/latest/dev/contributing/) - Extending the App, Code Reference, Contribution Guide.
 - [Release Notes / Changelog](https://docs.nautobot.com/projects/data-validation/en/latest/admin/release_notes/).
 - [Frequently Asked Questions](https://docs.nautobot.com/projects/data-validation/en/latest/user/faq/).

-### Contributing to the Documentation
+### Contributing to the Docs

-You can find all the Markdown source for the App documentation under the [`docs`](https://github.com/nautobot/nautobot-app-data-validation-engine/tree/develop/docs) folder in this repository.
-For simple edits, a Markdown capable editor is sufficient: clone the repository and edit away.
+You can find all the Markdown source for the App documentation under the [docs](https://github.com/nautobot/nautobot-app-data-validation-engine/tree/develop/docs) folder in this repository.
+For simple edits, a Markdown capable editor is sufficient - clone the repository and edit away.

-If you need to view the fully-generated documentation site, you can build it with [MkDocs](https://www.mkdocs.org/).
-A container hosting the documentation can be started using the `invoke` commands (details in the [Development Environment Guide](https://docs.nautobot.com/projects/data-validation/en/latest/dev/dev_environment/#docker-development-environment)) on [http://localhost:8001](http://localhost:8001).
-Using this container, as your changes to the documentation are saved, they will be automatically rebuilt and any pages currently being viewed will be reloaded in your browser.
+If you need to view the fully generated documentation site, you can build it with [mkdocs](https://www.mkdocs.org/).
+A container hosting the docs will be started using the invoke commands (details in the [Development Environment Guide](https://docs.nautobot.com/projects/data-validation/en/latest/dev/dev_environment/#docker-development-environment)) on [http://localhost:8001](http://localhost:8001).
+As your changes are saved, the live docs will be automatically reloaded.

 Any PRs with fixes or improvements are very welcome!